Produces a time series plot

 Value

-This function returns a multipanel of scatterplots and histograms
+This function returns a time series plot

 Author(s)